uccess With Money

 Please read those last two sentences over a couple of times and let the numbers sink in.
 We are not talking about small change here.
 And this is at a time when the two rates are relatively close!

 Real estate salespeople naturally want to sell you the most expensive house you can qualify for, generating the most commission for themselves.
-Unfortunately, too often we want to buy the most expensive house we can, thinking about the short term benefit rather than the long term consequence.
+Banks make more money from a larger loan than from a smaller one.

 Clearly a shorter term note is better, but most often people say they can't afford the higher payments.
 So what should a person do?